 A Unified Threat Management solution was installed in the spring of 2016 with the deployment of 2 Sophos UTM SG450 Appliances.
 Internet content filtering, Email Spam, and malicious content filtering, corporate and guest Wi-Fi networks and network firewall services are a selection of the services managed by these devices.
 Additionally, redundancy and failover of the schools 2 internet connections is also managed by these appliances, ensuring that the school does not experience any internet down time.This is complemented by Sophos Anti-virus products, which are installed site wide to provide the school with protection against virus infection and the installation of malware and spyware.

 Network maintenance and system monitoring is managed centrally.
 All PCs have remote management capability, which enables the system administrator to monitor, and if required, take control of any PC where a student may be having difficulties.

-For almost 2 decades, high specification Dell Precision Workstations have been the corner stone of IT in the classroom.
+For 2 decades, high specification Dell Workstations have been the corner stone of IT in the classroom.
 Offering extreme reliability and performance, these workstations provide a solid solution for computer provision throughout the school.Additionally, Dell is also the preferred provider for our Server and Storage solutions within the schools dedicated data centre environment.
-Dell PowerEdge servers provide the power and capacity to run all of the schools computerised systems and extensive virtual server estate.A Dell Compellent Storage Area Network (SAN) provides a reliable and scalable storage platform for the schools data storage requirements.
-Consisting of a dual controller primary SAN in the main data centre; a secondary SAN located elsewhere in the building provides direct replication of the primary SAN data in the event of disaster recovery.
+Dell PowerEdge servers provide the power and capacity to run all of the schools computerised systems and extensive virtual server estate.A Dell Compellent Storage Area Network (SAN) provides a reliable and scalable storage platform for the school's data storage requirements.